-Early this morning I stepped in to the backyard for the first time in many weeks.
-Although part of my absence has been due to being busy with Tyoma, we have also been infested with mosquitoes.
-West Nile always lurks in southern New Mexico, so I’ve been extra cautious, not wanting to be a statistic filling airtime on CNN.
+Early this morning, I stepped into the backyard for the first time in many weeks.
+Part of my absence has been due to Liev, but also, we are infested with mosquitoes.
+West Nile lurks in southern New Mexico, so I’ve been extra cautious, not wanting to be a statistic filling airtime on CNN.

 No mosquitoes this morning.
-Surprisingly, I noticed that I could see big white clouds of my own breath!
+Instead, I could see big white clouds of my breath!
 Whoa.
-Just last week I wore shorts and blasted the AC, now it’s time for sweaters.
-I took stock of my poor, neglected garden.
+Just last week, I wore shorts and blasted the AC.
+Now it’s sweater time.
+My poor, neglected garden.
 Survivors of my birthday planting looked blighted and misshapen.
 Weeds overtook most of my flower beds.
 Unkempt ornamental grasses swallowed their delicate neighbors.
-Totally depressing.
+Depressing.